 - Are having delusions or other psychotic symptoms with their depression

 - Are pregnant and severely depressed

 - Are suicidal

 ECT has received bad press, in part because of its potential for causing memory problems.
 Since ECT was introduced in the 1930s, the dose of electricity used in the procedure has been decreased significantly.
-This has greatly reduced the side effects of this procedure, including the side effect of memory loss.
+This has greatly reduced the side effects of this procedure, including memory loss.